 See below for outfit suggestions!

-The best area to stay in is undoubtedly the Downtown area, along or close to Jasper Avenue.
-Despite its indie-cool vibe, Edmonton doesn’t have the best hotel scene.
-Union Bank Inn and Matrix Hotel are both solid options for those looking for small hotels with character.
-The former is more old-school; the latter on the sleek, contemporary side.
+The best area to stay in is the Downtown area, along or close to Jasper Avenue.
+Edmonton doesn’t have the best hotel scene, but the Union Bank Inn (more traditional) and Matrix Hotel (more contemporary) are solid options for those looking for small hotels with character.

 Planning to visit Edmonton soon?
 Here’s your guide from a somewhat ‘local-tourist’.
 We spend our weekends literally exploring Edmonton like it’s our weekend getaway.
 That means we are basically (self-proclaimed) pros on the topic and we will happily be your guides around town.
 We’re pretty keen on Edmonton, and you should be too.
 So, how’s about you book the plane ticket and I’ll plan the rest for you, deal?